Privacy-Preserving, Indoor Occupant Localization Using a Network of Single-Pixel Sensors

 Dataset: We collected a dataset of locations of 4 people.
 Each person took four separate walks of about 90 seconds within a 2.37m × 2.72m floor area in the field of view of the sensors.
 We performed trimming on both sensor data and OptiTrack data to make each walk has 971 samples.

 Experimental Results: We evaluated performance with two primary usage scenarios.
 The first usage scenario considers a public setting, such as a conference room, where the system cannot be trained on all subjects (new subjects, never seen by the system, may enter).
 The second usage scenario considers a private setting, such as a home, where the system is being used primarily by the same set of people and thus may be trained on all users.
 In addition, in order to test how sensitive the performance is to the number of sensors, we repeated all the above experiments using only the 4 corner sensors (sensors 0, 2, 3, and 5) and compared them to the results obtained using all 6 sensors.
-The classification and regression results are shown in table 1 and table 2 respectively.
+The classification and regression results are shown in Tables 1 and 2 below, respectively.

 For additional results and details on our methodology, please refer to our paper below.